Merlyn (DC Comics): Fictional character biography

 Merlyn next appears as one of the primary villains in the Injustice Gang in Identity Crisis.
 He warns and correctly predicts that the death of Sue Dibny would have troublesome and dire consequences in the criminal underworld.
-Although the Justice League manages to capture Merlyn, Monacle and Deadshot, the latter is able to use connections with the Suicide Squad and Amanda Waller to arrange for their release, much to the frustration of the newest Manhunter.
-Merlyn, Deadshot, Monacle and Phobia later attempt to kill the Shadow Thief during his trial, but are confronted and stopped by the Manhunter.
+Although the Justice League manages to capture Merlyn, Monacle, and Deadshot, the latter is able to use connections with the Suicide Squad and Amanda Waller to arrange for their release, much to the frustration of the newest Manhunter.
+Merlyn, Deadshot, Monacle, and Phobia later attempt to kill the Shadow Thief during his trial, but are confronted and stopped by Manhunter.

-During the "Infinite Crisis" storyline, Merlyn serves as a member of Alexander Luthor Jr.'s Society.
+During the "Infinite Crisis" storyline, Merlyn appears as a member of Alexander Luthor Jr.'s Society.
 Since then, he has resumed his feud with Green Arrow, launching several attacks on the hero's family.
-Merlyn then plays a major role in the attack on Green Arrow and Black Canary's wedding as a member of the new Injustice League.
+Merlyn plays a major role in the attack on Green Arrow and Black Canary's wedding as a member of the new Injustice League.

 During Countdown, Merlyn appears under the employ of the League of Assassins, coordinating his attacks with Talia al Ghul and serving as a mentor to Damian Wayne.
 Merlyn has a minor role in The Resurrection of Ra's al Ghul, in which he is hired by the Sensei to take out a spring where Ra's al Ghul could revitalize himself.
 He is defeated during the final confrontation between Ra's and Batman.
 Merlyn then joins the League of Assassins' elite team known as the Seven Men of Death, and is sent to Gotham City to retrieve the Suit of Sorrows from the Order of Purity.
 During the attack on the Order, Merlyn kills the Order's leader Leland McCauley, and injures Felicidad Gomez before being confronted by Azrael.
 Merlyn and his team attempt to capture Azrael and move him to their headquarters, but Azrael uses one of Merlyn's own arrows to stab him.

 Merlyn is later captured by the vigilante Cupid who plans to kill him in front of Green Arrow, with whom Cupid is besotted.
 To this end, she slashes Merlyn's throat with an arrow, and although Green Arrow is able to get Merlyn medical attention in time to save his life, the villain's vocal cords are severely damaged.